 Check the tires!
 Slow down immediately and stop the vehicle as soon as the traffic situation allows and it is safe to do so.

 2. Do not continue driving if there is tire damage.
+Driving on a damaged tire can cause rapid air loss, tread separation, or a blowout.

 3. Replace the damaged wheel ⇒ Introduction.
 If necessary, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility for assistance.
+A damaged wheel should not be reused until it has been inspected by qualified personnel.

 4. If no exterior damage is visible, drive slowly and carefully to the nearest authorized Volkswagen dealer or authorized Volkswagen Service Facility to have the vehicle checked.
 Volkswagen recommends contacting an authorized Volkswagen dealer or authorized Volkswagen Service Facility.
+On the Volkswagen Taos, a professional inspection can help identify hidden rim damage, tire belt damage, alignment changes, or balance issues that may not be visible from the outside.

 Foreign object stuck in the tire